 Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-This tiny orchid is extremely difficult to find not just because of its diminutive size, but also because it grows in shady, humid sites between or underneath taller plants including Heather and Bilberry.
+This tiny orchid, formerly better known as Listera cordata, is extremely difficult to find not just because of its diminutive size, but also because it grows in shady, humid sites between or underneath taller plants including Heather and Bilberry.

 Once found the orchid is unmistakeable.
 The tiny star-like flowers and stem of the plant are flushed with red.
 Close to the base there are two heart-shaped leaves which face each other on opposite sides of the stem.
 The name twayblade refers to the pair of heart-shaped leaves (two blades) near the base of the plant.
 The flower spike is usually between 5 and 10 cm tall.